-- A minority population is defined as any readily identifiable group of minority persons who live in geographic proximity to the project area.
-It is FHWA's policy to also consider the elderly and disabled, a minority population. - Low-income population means any readily identifiable group of low income persons (having a household income at or below the United States Department of Health and Human Services poverty guidelines) who live in geographic proximity to the project area.
+- A minority population is defined as any readily identifiable group of minority persons who live in geographic proximity to the project area. - Low-income population means any readily identifiable group of low income persons (having a household income at or below the United States Department of Health and Human Services poverty guidelines) who live in geographic proximity to the project area.